evhxn/CPSC-354/README.md

 -->

 [^lambda]: To this end we will study the smallest Turing complete programming language, lambda calculus, and conceptualize all other languages as extensions of lambda calculus.
 (Footnote: Some languages like C and C++ add enough features to lambda calculus so that they can then disallow higher-order functions.)

-[^interpreter]: We start with L#2024, the language we developed in Programming Languages 2024, and then extend it with new features.
-Having said this, we will see (at least glimpses of)many languages such as Python, Lean, Javascript, Haskell, OCaml, Latex, Markdown, bash, Scratch/Blockly, etc.

 [^efficiency]: Of course, efficiency (for example in compiler optimization) is also important in programming languages.
 But it is, in general, a good strategy to first design for correctness and then understand an efficient program as a refinement of a correct program.